 The driver controls the Audi drive select system via a prismatic satellite button on the flat-bottomed steering wheel, just like the start-stop system.
 There is a choice of three driving modes: “EV” mode prioritizes electric driving, while in “hybrid” mode the decision regarding the drive type is left largely to the hybrid management system.
 In “battery hold” mode, it saves the available electric energy for a later time.

 High-tech From Production Models – Drivetrain And Suspension

-In the Audi Q8 concept, the quattro permanent all-wheel drive system delivers the power of the hybrid drive to the road with supreme control.
+In the Audi Q8 concept, the Quattro permanent all-wheel-drive system delivers the power of the hybrid drive to the road with supreme control.
 At the cornering limit, it works closely with the wheel-selective torque control.
 This minimally brakes the inside wheels, which further enhances dynamics and stability.

 The technology study also uses high-end production solutions for its wide-track suspension.
 The adaptive air suspension sport – an air suspension system with controlled damping – allows a wide range from cushioned cruising to firm and tight handling.
-In addition, it sets the ground clearance in two levels, with 90 millimeters (3.5 in) height difference, to the ideal level in each case.
+In addition, it sets the ground clearance in two levels, with 90 millimetres (3.5 in) height difference, to the ideal level in each case.
 The front and rear suspensions are engineered as lightweight five-link designs.

 Audi mounts 305/35-series tires on the large 11J x 23 wheels.
 The five intertwining Y spokes project a filigreed, three-dimensional and powerful image.
 Ceramic brake discs measuring 20 inches in diameter effortlessly decelerate the Audi Q8 concept.